A hamartoma is an abnormal growth that's made up of the same tissue from which it grows.

 - Hamartomas can occur throughout the body, but are often found in the head and neck, particularly around the ears.

 - If hamartomas occur in multiple sites throughout the body, their presence is called Cowden's disease.

 Hypothalamic hamartomas and epilepsy

 A hamartoma in the hypothalamus can cause your child to have seizures.
 Recent studies have shown that using a minimally invasive endoscopic operation to remove this kind of hamartoma has been incredibly effective.
-Take a look at Boston Children's Hospital's Center for Robotic and Minimally Invasive Reconstructive Surgery for more information.
+Take a look at Boston Children's Hospital's Robotic Surgery, Research and Training Program for more information.